froggyos/froggyos.github.io/versions/1.14/README.md

 endfunc
 ```
 #### Return Values
-If the function ends in the keyword `return`, the value of whatever passed will be the return value.
+If the *last parsed token* in a function is `return`, you can retrieve that value for use. `![function name]` will resolve as the return value of the specified function, and then discard the return value.
 ```
 func name()
     return 5
 endfunc

+@name()
-num i = @name()
+num i = !name ## i = 5
+out !name ## ReferenceError, value was already returned
 ```
 ### Call a Function
 #### No Arguments